wzhishen/dotfiles/README.md

 # dotfiles

-These dotfiles are my `zsh` / `tmux` / `vim` / Cygwin configurations and backups, mostly targeted on x64 Windows platform.
+These dotfiles are my `zsh` / `tmux` / `vim`, etc. configurations and backups, mostly targeted for Cygwin on x64 Windows platform.